Nahir Galarza case

 The Nahir Galarza case (officially Galarza, Nahir Mariana s/homicidio doblemente agravado) was an Argentine judicial process in which 19-year-old Nahir Mariana Galarza (born 11 September 1998) was convicted of murdering her 20-year-old boyfriend Fernando Pastorizzo (born 3 January 1997) at dawn on 29 December 2017, in the city of Gualeguaychú, Entre Ríos, Argentina, where both lived.
 The case was widely covered by both national and international media.

 Galarza was sentenced to life imprisonment for homicide, which was aggravated by the fact that she and Pastorizzo had been in a stable romantic relationship.

 Perpetrator

 Nahir Galarza was born on 11 September 1998 to Yamila Kroh and Marcelo Galarza, an officer of the provincial police.
 At the time of the crime, Galarza was a law student at Universidad de Concepción del Uruguay and played field hockey.

-When she was sixteen, there was a kidnapping report after she was missing for one day, but it was soon discovered that the kidnapping was false.
+When she was sixteen, there was a kidnapping report after she went missing for one day, but it was soon discovered that the kidnapping was false.